-65. (1) The Council of the Institute established under the Institute of Chartered Accountants Act, 1963 (Act 170) existing before the coming into force of this Act shall continue in office until the expiration of the term of office of the Council.
+63. (1) The Council of the Institute existing before the coming into force of this Act shall continue in office until the expiration of its term of office.

-(2) The rights, assets and liabilities in respect of the properties vested in the Institute of Chartered Accountants established under Institute of Chartered Accountants Act, 1963 (Act 170) immediately before the coming into force of this Act and the persons employed by the Institute of Chartered Accountants established under Institute of Chartered Accountants established under Institute of Chartered Accountants Act, 1963 (Act 170) immediately before the coming into force of this Act and the persons employed by the coming into force of this Act shall be transferred to the Institute established under this Act and accordingly proceedings taken by or against the Institute may be continued by or against the Institute established under this Act.
+(2) The rights, assets and liabilities in respect of the properties vested in the Institute of Chartered Accountants established under Institute of Chartered Accountants Act, 1963 (Act 170) immediately before the coming into force of this Act and the persons employed by the Institute of Chartered Accountants established under Institute of Chartered Accountants established under Institute of Chartered Accountants Act, 1963 (Act 170) immediately before the coming into force of this Act and the Institute established under Institute of Chartered Accountants Act, 1963 (Act 170) immediately before the coming into force of this Act shall be transferred to the Institute established under this Act and accordingly proceedings taken by or against the Institute may be continued by or against the Institute established under this Act.